cvxgrp/osmm/README.md

 ```python
 solve(W, init_val)
 ```
-which specifies the problem and runs the solve method.
+which specifies the problem, runs the solve method, and returns the optimal objective value.

 ### Required arguments
 For the construction method of the `OSMM` class, the arguments `f_torch` and `g_cvxpy` define the form of the problem.